blaqz/Test/README.md

 2. Why the mediacorp links from singapore can't work for me? <br />

 Ans:
-Mediacorp recently blocked all non Singaporean users from using their link.
-Please use a vpn that allows you to connect to a singapore server if these channels are what you want to watch<br />
+Mediacorp have implemented DRM for their links.
+Please use a IPTV players that supports playing DRM links.<br />

 3. Why the links so slow or stuttering?  <br />